scoskey/m189/syllabus.md

 ## Course goals

 This course may differ from the math courses you have had in the past.
 Rather than focusing solely on calculation and answer, we will seek to be able to justify why an answer is correct based on logical principles.
 Such a justification is referred to as a *proof*, and is the central concept in mathematics.
 We aim to explore the process of mathematical inquiry and discovery and learn skills for giving proofs justifying why our conclusions are correct.
-In this class it will be more important to be able to ask good questions than to find solutions, and more important to find flaws with a given answer than to blindly apply a formula.
+In this class it will be more important to be able to ask good questions than to find solutions, and more important to find flaws in a given answer than to blindly apply a formula.

-As a backdrop for learning about mathematical statements and proofs, we will explore the basics of a few different areas of mathematics: logic, sets, functions, number theory, and graph theory.
+As a backdrop for learning about mathematical formalism and proofs, we will learn about several different areas of mathematics: logic, sets, functions, number theory, and graph theory.

-## Expected learning outcomes
+## Anticipated learning outcomes

-* Students will have knowledge of content including logic, sets, functions, number theory, and graph theory
+* Students will possess an introductory level of knowledge in logic, sets, functions, number theory, and graph theory
 * Students will be able to read and write mathematical proofs in content areas
-* Students will be able to read, comprehend, and explain formal mathematical definitions and statements
+* Students will be able to read, comprehend, and explain formal mathematical definitions and statements of the appropriate level

 ## Rough plan

-* Weeks 1&ndash;3: Chapter ?
+* Weeks 1&ndash;3: Chapters 1-2
-* Weeks 4&ndash;7: Chapter ?
+* Weeks 4&ndash;6: Chapter 3-4
-* Weeks 8&ndash;10: Chapter ?
+* Weeks 7&ndash;9: Chapters 4-5
-* Weeks 11&ndash;13: Chapter ?
+* Weeks 10&ndash;12: Chapter 7
-* Weeks 14&ndash;15: Chapter ?
+* Weeks 13&ndash;15: Chapter 9

 ## Grading

 * Exam 1 15%
 * Exam 2 15%
 * Exam 3 15%
-* Exam 4 (non-cumulative final) 25%
+* Exam 4 (semi-cumulative) 25%
-* Daily prep and classwork 10%
+* Daily prep and classwork 5%
-* Homework 20%
+* Homework 25%

 ## Tentative exam dates